 Operational Characteristics.
 The WSC-3(V) is the US Navy standard shipboard UHF radio for both satellite long-haul and line-of-sight communications.
 Proven highly reliable on US Navy ships and submarines, it is also used by the US Army, Air Force, Marine Corps and Coast Guard, and is fully compliant with US military specifications.
 The radio, while originally designed as a satellite communications terminal, has come to be widely used for ship-to-air and ship-to-ship communications.
-Satellite communication is through the Fleet Satellite Communications (FLTSATCOM) system.
+Satellite Communications (FLTSATCOM) system.
 In addition to clear voice communications, the WSC-3(V) can also be used for data transmissions.